orhun/personal-blog/content/automated-rust-releases.md

 **Q**: So, what's wrong with that?

 **A**: Well, workflows that are triggered by `on: push: tags` _won't run_ if the tag is created by GitHub Actions.
 So we are using a personal access token which is a way of saying "Dear GitHub Actions, I am running `release-plz` and it is ME who is creating a tag so please run the further workflows".
+Also, this way we don't need to specify workflow permissions via `permissions:` key.
 You can read more about it [here](https://release-plz.ieni.dev/docs/github/trigger).

 Now we are simply ready to work on our project as usual and `release-plz` will create a release PR for our changes and we can merge it to create a new release when we are ready!